 4. Teachers and caregivers may find it challenging to support a child's use of his/her home language if they are not fluent in that language.
 It would be ideal if programs can ensure that someone on their staff who interacts regularly with children who are DLLs speaks both English and their home language, even if it is not their teacher.
-However, if that is not possible. programs may find it helpful to have at least one person on staff who speaks the home language of DLLs to translate for families and help in classrooms.
+However, if that is not possible, programs may find it helpful to have at least one person on staff who speaks the home language of DLLs to translate for families and help in classrooms.

 If this option is not available, programs might consider asking family members or other volunteers who speak the child's home language to help in the classroom.
-Teachers and caregivers who do not speak the same language as their DLL children's families should, however, make the effort to learn key words or phrases in DLLs' home language and to encourage other children to learn these key words and phrases to communicate more clearly with them during their school day.
+Teachers and caregivers who do not speak the same language as their DLL children's families should, however, make the effort to learn key words or phrases in DLLs' home language and to communicate more clearly with them during their school day.